My voice in Washington

 1Which is not completely unlike being the only gay in the village.

 First, a little housecleaning.
 In that post, I claimed Phelps was an attention-whore.
 The only other explanations I’d heard at the time didn’t seem plausible to me: that he was gay and closeted (and incredibly self-loathing), or that he was just a whack-job.
 But none of these really made sense.
-Sometime shortly afterward, I stumbled across comments posted by a user named El_Camino_SS at 2006-02-21 08:34:10 AM.
+Sometime shortly afterward, I stumbled across comments posted to this thread by a user named El_Camino_SS at 2006-02-21 08:34:10 AM.
 You can search or scroll through to find the original.
-A couple of excerpts from (emphasis here is mine):
+A couple of excerpts from his argument (emphasis here is mine):

 Fred Phelps does not believe what he is doing.
 This is a scam.
 It's a business.
 They travel the country, set up websites telling you exactly when they'll be there, and using the most inflammatory statements all over the place, just to get someone to violate their rights for profit.
 Then they sue the military, the police force that was to protect them, and everyone that is around them for money.
 This is a sham, and it is a trap to get people sued.
 Every member of his family is an attorney.
 Phelps does not break the law.
 What he does is try to make you break the law by trying to punch your sensibilities about everything you hold dear, and then sue you and everyone municipality around him to the max...